jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This revelation surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
 But none did because each discipline had a limited toolbox of techniques.
 Sometimes those techniques were very effective in a real fight, like Brazilian jiu-jitsu's submissions or wrestling's dominant control.
 But many techniques like karate's katas, taekwondo's flashy high kicks, and boxing's obsession with standing toe-to-toe and swinging for a knockout were easily countered and therefore [ineffective](https://youtube.com/shorts/4IjqBuo3Bow?feature=share).

 After several more years of fighting in "no-holds-barred" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
-As Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their techniques and beliefs.
+And, as Ultimate Fighting grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their techniques and beliefs.

 As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".
-Teaching ineffective self-defense techniques isn't good job security.
-Giving out awards in a floundering discipline is likewise not a good power base.
-When their existing students got beat up, the worst offenders would invalidate the pain by commenting the students didn't do the techniques properly.
+Mainly that teaching ineffective self-defense techniques doesn't have good job security, and giving out awards in a floundering discipline isn't a good power base.
+When their loyal students got beat up in a street fight the worst teachers would invalidate the pain by commenting the students didn't do the techniques properly.

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.